AQ-MedAI/PRGB/README.md

 ### Upcoming Updates

-1. **API-based Inference**: Provide inference and verification functionalities based on APIs.
+1. **✅ API-based Inference**: Provide inference and verification functionalities based on APIs.
 2. **Data Quality Improvement**: The dataset is currently undergoing manual verification and will soon have a more accurate version with improved data quality and consistency.
 3. **Retrieval Testing Version**: A version specifically designed for testing retrieval systems is currently under development and will be released soon.